Kenshi2727/Placement-Resources/README.md

-Qucik Notes to go thorught for placement preparation.
-Later on a detailed repo will be made with all the resources for placment preparation.
+Quick Notes to go thorugh for placement preparation.
+Later on a detailed repo will be made with all the resources for placement preparation.